Acedyn/zorro-core/README.md

 ## The structure

-- **context**: Datatypes and providers for context resolution according to the context query
+- **context**: Datatypes and context resolution according to a context query
 - **tools**: Datastructures and execution logic related to all the type of tools
 - **api**
 - **app**: